-Over two days, the Festival brings together experts in education from the UK, China and the rest of the world who will present a variety of talks, lead workshops, and take part in panel discussions that will stimulate thinking about education.If you are involved in, or passionate about education, this inspirational event is for you.
+Over four days, the Festival brings together experts in education from the UK, China and the rest of the world who will present a variety of talks, lead workshops, and take part in panel discussions that will stimulate thinking about education.If you are involved in, or passionate about education, this inspirational event is for you.

 Come and join other Festival-goers who explore, celebrate, learn, debate and connect.
 Be inspired by our impressive speakers, get involved with workshops and activities and connect with other educationalists, teachers, students and parents.

 The Festival offers four quite distinct strands that you may wish to follow or dip into.